+352 2456-1

 Giardini Naxos

-At Capo Schiso, excavations have revealed the ruins of the first Greek colony in Sicily as well as the remnants of tombs dating back to the Bronze Age.
-Today, Giardini Naxos is a holiday centre bordered by long beaches of sand and gravel.
-Distance to Catania airport : approx. 55 km.
+At Cape Schiso, excavations have uncovered the ruins of the first Greek colony in Sicily, as well as the remains of tombs dating back to the Bronze Age.
+Today, Giardini Naxos is a popular seaside town bordered by long sandy and gravelly beaches.
+Distance from Catania airport: 55 km.

 Syracuse

-The city is a very important archaeological centre.
-Ruins of monuments, artwork and statues provide a full picture of its history.
-Founded in the 8th century BC on the Island of Ortygia, Syracuse very quickly became an important city, as evidenced by remnants from the Greek and Roman periods.
+The city is a very important archaeological site, with ruins of monuments, artworks and statues that offer a complete picture of its history.
+Founded in the 8th century BC on the Island of Ortigia, Syracuse very quickly became an important city, as evidenced by remnants from the Greek and Roman periods.
 After the Roman occupation, the city fell into decline.
 Distance to Catania airport : approx. 68 km.

 letojanni